deficollective/defiscan/src/content/protocols/venus-protocol.md

 2.  **Access Control Manager (`ACM`)**: Most parameters are owned by the `AccessControlManager` contract.
 This contract grants specific permissions to different roles, enabling fine-grained control.
 For instance:
     *   The `Normal Timelock` is granted permission for significant but non-emergency changes.
     *   The `Fast Track Timelock` (1-hour delay) is granted permission for less critical or more urgent parameter updates (e.g., `VAI` interest rates).
-    *   Emergency multisigs like `Pause Guardian` and `Multisig Critical` are granted access to functions that pause the protocol or adjust critical risk parameters during emergencies, bypassing the standard governance process.
+    *   Emergency multisigs like `Pause Guardian` and `Multisig Critical` are granted access to functions that pause the protocol or adjust critical risk parameters during emergencies, bypassing the standard _Governance_ process.

 ### Contract Upgrades (Code Changes)
-Upgrades to the smart contract logic itself also follow the governance process, primarily through the `Normal Timelock` (48-hour delay).
+Upgrades to the smart contract logic itself also follow the _Governance_ process, primarily through the `Normal Timelock` (48-hour delay).
 Venus employs two main upgrade patterns:

 1.  **Diamond Proxy (`Comptroller`)**: The main `Comptroller` is a Diamond Proxy.
 Upgrades are performed via `diamondCut` proposals, which allow governance to add, replace, or remove individual `Facets` (e.g., `PolicyFacet`, `RewardFacet`).
 This modularity allows for isolated changes without redeploying the entire `Comptroller`.
 2.  **Beacon Proxies (`VTokens`)**: The markets (`VToken` contracts) are deployed as proxies pointing to a central `UpgradeableBeacon`.
 To upgrade all markets at once, a governance proposal simply needs to change the implementation contract address within the beacon.
 This single transaction atomically upgrades the logic for all `VToken` contracts.